yxuansu/SimCTG/README.md

 <span id='example_usage_different_language_model'/>

 ##### 6.2.
 Use Off-the-shelf Language Models from Different Languages:
-We found that contrastive search can be directly applied to the off-the-shelf language models even **without** contrastive training.
+Interestingly, we found that contrastive search can be directly applied to the off-the-shelf language models even **without** contrastive training.
 The only condition is that the corresponding language is naturally tokenized by character units.
 In the following, we showcase how to use contrastive search with off-the-shelf Chinese and Japanese language models.
-More analysis can be found in the Appendix C of our paper.
+More analysis of why contrastive search works well on vanilla language models can be found in the Appendix C of our paper.

 <span id='example_usage_chinese_gpt'/>

 ###### 6.2.1.
 Chinese GPT:
-Interestingly, we found that the contrastive search can work surprisingly well with **off-the-shelf** Chinese GPT (**even without contrastive training!**).
-Below, we show how to apply contrastive search with an off-the-shelf Chinese GPT model.
-(More analysis of why contrastive search works well on vanilla Chinese GPT can be found in the paper.)
 ```python
 import torch
 import sys